metamug/mason/README.md

 ### JDBC Drivers

 Except for javaee-web-api since that would be present in your application server and any one out of HSQL, MySQL or PostgreSQL dependency.
-We also support Oracle database but due to licensing reason we can't ship oracle jdbc driver along with our MTG SERVER.
+We also support Oracle database but due to its licensing we can't ship oracle jdbc driver along.
-So in case you are using Oracle database you'll have to manually install its driver as dependency and use that in this project.
+So in case you are using Oracle database, you'll have to manually install its driver as a dependency in your project.

-Instructions are given regarding how to do the same in below link(s) (You can refer either of them).
+Instructions regarding how to do the same in below link(s) (You can refer either of them). https://www.mkyong.com/maven/how-to-add-oracle-jdbc-driver-in-your-maven-local-repository/

-https://www.mkyong.com/maven/how-to-add-oracle-jdbc-driver-in-your-maven-local-repository/
 					OR
 https://stackoverflow.com/a/1074971/4800126